epfl-lasa/docker_setup/README.md

 ## Specifying a network interface

-By default, containers run in an isolated network and can be pinged and access via their names.
+By default, containers run in an isolated network and can be pinged and access via their ids.
 For simplicity, you might want to specify that they should use the host network interface.
 You can do that with:

 ```bash
 docker run --net=host "${NAME}:${TAG}"